divine-ray/Servilia/WIP or Projects/Workpieces/Eldritch Canine.md

   - TODO
   - Fix-Me
 ---
-Eldritch canine; a skeleton of a giant dog, about as tall as a man. [[Greed]] manifested in a coin, socketed in the skull.
+A skeleton of a giant dog, about as tall as a man. [[Greed]] manifested in a coin, socketed in the skull.
 Leeches off life force of victims as they try to take their coin, gaining their flesh and skin in exchange.
 Their life for its wealth.
 A fair bargain.
+It begins the trade for inquiring the name of the traded.